How to clean data

 Use third-party sites to analyze your data and help you discover valuable insights.
 It’s also useful to have various people throughout the organization provide their perspectives on the data.

-7. Communicate or report process with your team
+7. Communicate or report the data cleaning process with your team

 It’s important that others have confidence in your data.
 By validating that the data has undergone a data cleansing process, you can encourage team members to trust the data they’re given and to lean on it for making informed decisions.